EOP-OMB/payment-accuracy/website/pages/programs/cncs-the-senior-companion-program-scp.md

       cause drivers of improper payments to the corresponding applicable statute, regulation, and available training.
 This will continue for the FY 2023 assessment.
     Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Action_Type: Training
-    Completion_Date: FY2024
-    Description_Action_Taken: AmeriCorps plans to continue to provide training and resources to grantees to ensure proper utilization of grant funds.
-AmeriCorps has a Payment Integrity Corrective Action Plan working group that includes accountable program officials and key agency stakeholders.
-The working group has created training and resources targeted at the root cause drivers of improper payments which are available on the agency’s website or grantee training platform (LITMOS).
-      The working group plans to analyze the FY 2023 improper payments root cause drivers and explore opportunities to create new resources or expand on those that currently exist in FY 2024.
-    Mitigation_Strategy: app3_1
   Agency_Needs_Satisfied: As part of its strategic plan, AmeriCorps is prioritizing
     effective stewardship of federal resources.
 This goal includes the objective of reducing the agency’s improper payments via a five-pronged approach.
 The agency